gugulet-hu/qself-docs/docs/index.md

 *[data]: "Here I define data as raw input, which is processed to become information.
 Wisdom and knowledge are higher levels of information alloyed with experience."

+## Roadmap

+Work on this project is planned and managed on this [task board](https://github.com/users/gugulet-hu/projects/1/views/5).